jhoblitt/anduril/README.md

+# Dark Mode Special Edition

+This version of Anduril includes an exciting new feature called Dark Mode!
+It reduces eye strain with a dim, low-contrast interface.
+All output levels are reduced to just the lowest 3 levels, plus a special mode for Stealth Turbo... which goes completely dark to help unleash your inner ninja and make sure no one will see you coming.

 # Anduril Flashlight Firmware + FSM Flashlight UI Toolkit

 Anduril is a user interface for flashlights.
 It is written with FSM, a UI